-Farmers' protest: 'They broke pre-decided conditions for parade, many policemen injured', says Delhi Police
+Farmers' protest: 'They broke pre-decided conditions for parade, 86 policemen injured', says Delhi Police

-New Delhi, Jan 26: The Delhi Police Tuesday said protesting farmers violated the conditions pre-agreed for their tractor parade and resorted to violence and vandalism, leaving many police personnel injured.
-In a statement, the police also claimed the force did all due diligence in following the conditions for the rally, but the protesters began their march much ahead of the scheduled time and extensive damage to public property was caused.
+New Delhi, Jan 26: The Delhi Police on Tuesday said protesting farmers violated the conditions pre-agreed for their tractor parade and indulge in violence and vandalism, leaving 86 of its personnel injured.
+In a statement, the police also claimed it did all due diligence in following the conditions for the rally, but the protesters began their march much ahead of the scheduled time and extensive damage to public property was caused during the violence by them.

 "The time and the routes for the tractor rally were finalised after several rounds of meetings.
 But farmers drove tractors off the routes and before the fixed time, leading to vandalism in which many police personnel were injured," news agency ANI quoted Delhi Police Commissioner SN Shrivastava as saying.